 Are formal swimming lessons the only way to get started?
 Not necessarily.

 Your child may be able to learn the basics of swimming with your direct supervision and exposure to the water in a residential pool at a friend’s house.
-That said, swim strokes, safety rules, and survival techniques can only be learned from someone who is knowledgeable enough to pass them on.
+That said, swim strokes, safety rules, and survival techniques can only be learned from someone knowledgeable enough to pass them on.

 If that’s not you, consider making it a priority for your child to have instruction and time to experience becoming a stronger swimmer.